callat-qcd/espressodb/paper.md

 C.K. gratefully acknowledges funding through the Alexander von Humboldt Foundation through a Feodor Lynen Research Fellowship.
 The work of A.W-L. was supported in part by the U.S. Department of Energy Exascale Computing Project.

+This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725, with access and computer time granted through the DOE INCITE Program.

 # References